 - The refrigeration really helps manage these balls before shaping them, but if it does get sticky, try wetting your hands just a touch to make it easier to shape them.

-This recipe was originally published in October 2016, but has been updated with better pictures and instructions.
+This recipe was originally published in October 2016 and has been updated with improved pictures and instructions.

 Chocolate Chip Oatmeal Balls